-Ok, this Pesto Torte (Pesto & Sun dried tomato cheese ball) recipe is one I was given years ago.
-Like, 10 years ago!
+Ok, this Pesto Torte (Pesto & Sun-dried tomato cheese ball) recipe is one I was given years ago – almost 10 years ago!
 When I run across it in my recipe archives, I usually make it.
 And, everyone loves it and wants the recipe.

-Add an 8 oz block of cream cheese and 3/4 of a stick of butter (so less than 1/2 cup of butter)nto a bowl.
-They either should be softened, or let them sit out for a while and soften.
+Add an 8 oz block of cream cheese and 3/4 of a stick of butter (so less than 1/2 cup of butter) into a bowl.
+They either should be softened or let them sit out for a while and soften.